-Approved by VITA Group AS Chairman of the Board 20.06.2023.
+Approved by the Board of VITA Group AS in Oslo 29.06.2023.

 Introduction

 VITA Group AS ("VITA") strives towards responsible business conduct that respects people, society and the environment.
 This policy document, including our Code of Conduct, forms the foundation of our sustainability work and establishes the principles for how the Company shall work to promote compliance with fundamental human rights and decent working conditions in our own business, our supply chain and towards our business partners.